-If you are not using the power of mobile to increase efficiency across your workforce, drive sales and stay in control than make this one of your Digital Transformation Action Now priorities.
+If you are not using the power of mobile to increase efficiency across your workforce, drive sales and stay in control than make this one of your digital transformation actions now priorities.
 Today most modern ERP systems offer access to a fully integrated enterprise mobility app that provides your employees with tailored anytime, anywhere access to your ERP system.
 Enabling your employees to interact with you and your customers effectively via mobile will enhance productivity and improve customer service levels overnight.

 To find out more about the range of Enterprise Mobility options available click here

 When we think of online we automatically think selling online, but is this always the appropriate answer?
 Again, we would ask you to start with the customer.
 Do they want to buy your products online?
 Back this up with customer answers, not just hearsay.
 If you are investing in selling online because everyone else is this is the wrong approach.
 Think about the online functionality your customers require.
 For B2B customers they may just want access to a customer account portal where they can view orders, invoice history, bespoke price lists etc. Others may just want to access product information and yes some will want a fully functioning ecommerce site.
 That’s fine but just make sure your online solution is focused on the customer not the latest trend of the moment.

 Whatever online approach you choose most modern ERP providers can provide you with a web solution that is fully integrated with your business system.
 This ensures online transactions are automatically created in your business system in real time making this the smart way to sell online.